Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

        PR_P1

    * - Newspaper_or_Newsletter
-     - Textual content published serially in a newspaper or newsletter.
+     - Textual content published serially in a newspaper, newsletter, magazine, or similar, but not classified as a Journal.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Discovery_Service\ |br|\ |lb|